Chilsu and Mansu: Summary

 Two men, Chilsu and Mansu, are both painters without stable jobs who lead pointless lives marked by desperation and lack of employment.
 The film sends many messages to the viewer, of which the most poignant is the daily struggle of the common man in 1980s Korea with no education.
 It reflects the hopelessness of the poor, as well as the outsider.
 This is shown by Chilsu's dream of migrating to Miami as an escape from his world and a solution to his life, though he has never been there.
 Mansu fails to secure stable work due to his father's history of being a communist.

 Another theme is cultural imperialism by the West in Korea.
-Jina, whom Chilsu loves, works at Burger King, Mansu dresses up as a painter from France to impress women, Chilsu wears a shirt resembling the American flag and the billboard that the two men paint is an adv for American whiskey.
+Jina, whom Chilsu loves, works at Burger King; Mansu dresses up as a painter from France to impress women; Chilsu wears a shirt resembling the American flag and the billboard that the two men paint is an ad for American whiskey.

 Chilsu falls in love with Jina, appearing upbeat and excited about the changes going around him.
-Korea has begun to democratize and he is in love with Jina.
+Korea has begun to democratize, and he is in love with Jina.
 He is so elated that he quits his job painting movie billboards to work with Mansu, telling his old boss that he has freedom of choice.